Page Contents

 You can find out more about cycling the N2 in this comprehensive travel guide, titled “Foge comigo”.

 This book features detailed information about the N2 road and everything you can find along it.
 You can buy it via that link and also at some tourist offices and local establishments along the N2 (e.g. accommodation, restaurants and shops selling regional products).
-It is available in Portugese and English.
+It is available in Portuguese and English.

 A new, pocket-sized version for cyclists is due to be released with suggestions of quieter alternatives to some of the busier sections of the road.